mui/mui-x/docs/data/date-pickers/adapters-locale/adapters-locale.md

 :::

-## AM / PM or 24 hours time
+## 12h/24h format

-All the time and datetime components support both AM / PM and 24 hours formats.
+All the time and datetime components will automatically adjust to the locale's time setting, i.e. the 12-hour or 24-hour format.
-The default format will respect your local, but you can override this behavior using the `ampm` prop:
+This can be overridden by using the `ampm` prop:

 {{"demo": "AmPMCustomization.js"}}

+## Advanced customization

+To customize the date format used in the toolbar, you can use prop `toolbarFormat`.

+To customize day names in calendar header, you can use `dayOfWeekFormatter` which takes as an input the short name of the day provided by the date-library and returns it's formatted version.
+The default formatter only keeps the first letter and capitalises it.

+The example bellow adds a dot at the end of each day in the calendar header, and uses `eee dd MMMM` format for the toolbar.

+{{"demo": "CustomizedStaticDatePicker.js"}}